Cardiac excitation-contraction coupling: Initiation

 Located in the wall of the right atrium is a group of specialised cells, called the Sinoatrial node (SAN).
 These cells, unlike most other cells within the heart, can spontaneously produce action potentials.
 These action potentials travel along the cell membrane (sarcolemma), as impulses, passing from one cell to the next through channels, in structures known as gap junctions.
-The speed of conduction of the action potential varies at different parts of the heart (for more information, see electrical conduction system of the heart).
-This is important as it means that once the atria have contracted, there is a slight delay which enables the ventricles to fill with blood before they contract.

 Calcium-induced calcium release

 Certain regions of the sarcolemma penetrate deep into the cell.
-These are known as transverse-tubules (t-tubules); which are also found in skeletal muscle cells and allow for the action potential to travel into the centre of the cell.
-Special proteins called L-type calcium channels (also known as dihydropyridine receptors (DHPR)) are located on the t-tubule membrane, and are activated by the action potential.
-Activated DHPR's open, forming a channel, that allows Ca2+ to pass into the cell.
-This increase in Ca2+, then binds to and activates another receptor, called a type 2 ryanodine receptor (RyR2), located on the membrane of a structure known as the sarcoplasmic reticulum (SR).
-The SR is a Ca2+ store within the cell and is located very close to the T-tubule.
-Activation of RyR2 causes it to open, releasing even more Ca2+ into the cell, this release of calcium is called a calcium spark.
-This means that the initial flow of Ca2+ into the cell, caused a larger release of Ca2+ within the cell, therefore the process is called calcium induced calcium release (CICR).
+These are known as transverse-tubules (t-tubules), which are also found in skeletal muscle cells and allow for the action potential to travel into the centre of the cell.
+Special proteins called L-type calcium channels (also known as dihydropyridine receptors (DHPR)) are located on the t-tubule membrane and are activated by the action potential.
+Activated DHPRs open, forming a channel that allows Ca2+ to pass into the cell.
+This increase in Ca2+ then binds to and activates another receptor, called a type 2 ryanodine receptor (RyR2), located on the membrane of a structure known as the sarcoplasmic reticulum (SR).
+The sarcoplasmic reticulum is a Ca2+ storehouse within the cell and is located very close to the T-tubule.
+Activation of RyR2 causes it to open, releasing even more Ca2+ into the cell.
+This release of calcium is called a calcium spark.
+The initial flow of Ca2+ into the cell causes a larger release of Ca2+ within the cell, so therefore the process is called calcium induced calcium release (CICR).